 What’s the selection process?

-Shortlisted applicants will be informed by 26th November, and interviews will take place on 3rd and 4th December.
+Shortlisted applicants will be informed in January.
 The selection process will consist of a Zoom interview and short task.
 The Young Foundation is an equal opportunities employer and positively encourages applications from suitably qualified and eligible candidates regardless of sex, race, disability, age, sexual orientation, gender reassignment, religion or belief, marital status, or pregnancy and maternity.

 We are committed to tackling many of the inequalities in Higher Education and so we are reserving some places for those students who are often least likely to have access to this kind of opportunity.
 Because of this, a minimum of half of Awards will be made to students who fulfil at least one of the following criteria:

 - From a Black or Ethnic Minority Background

 Each cohort will join us from January for an 18-month period.